 - It is courteous to use proper punctuation, paragraphs and sentence structure.
 Long strings of lower-case text without punctuation are very difficult to read.

 - When sending the same message to more than one person, put only one address (preferably yours) in the 'To' field.
-Put addresses of other recipients in the 'Bcc' field (not 'Cc').
+Put addresses of other recipients in the 'Bcc' (blind carbon copy) field (not in 'Cc').
 Addresses in 'To' and 'Cc' are visible to everyone, so for privacy reasons you should use 'Bcc'.
 When forwarding a message, remove any addresses from the message body.

 - Use anti-virus software such as AVG or Norton Antivirus, and update it every time you connect to the Internet.

 - Using the Internet for genealogy: A few suggestions to get you started.

-- Genealogy software: Choose a programme that allows you to record your sources, create GEDCOM files, and omit living people from reports etc. I use The Master Genealogist but many people prefer Legacy Family Tree.
+- Genealogy software: Choose a programme that allows you to record your sources, create GEDCOM files, and omit living people from reports.
+Two of the most highly recommended programmes are Family Historian and Legacy Family Tree.

 - Back up computer files frequently.
-Jump drives / flash drives and external hard drives are convenient, but they will eventually fail.
+USB flash/thumb drives and external hard drives are convenient, but they will eventually fail.
 Make additional backups on CD or DVD and archival quality (pH neutral) paper.
 Keep a copy of your photos, certificates, charts, computer files and research notes away from home (preferably in a different town) in case there is a flood, fire etc. I also recommend using the free version of Dropbox as 'cloud' storage for photos or documents that would be impossible or expensive to replace.